ddev/ddev-contrib/recipes/drupal7-subfolder/README.md

 * No Subfolder frontpage: https://example.com
 * Subfolder frontpage: https://example.com/jobs

 That means the Drupal site only lives in the `/jobs` part.
-A reverse proxy sits in front of the site and delivers requests either to the main page "/" or the Drupal site at "/jobs.
+A reverse proxy sits in front of the production site and delivers requests either to the main page "/" or the Drupal site at "/jobs.

 ## Simulating a subfolder setup in DDEV

-In order to have a development environment that mimics the production site subfolder as much as possible we want to run DDEV also in a subfolder.
+In order to have a development environment that mimics the production site subfolder as much as possible we want to run DDEV also with a URL subfolder.
 We need to change a couple of things for that.

+Note that this setup only runs the /jobs subfolder site and ignore the main site completely.

-## Demo repository with the .ddev config folder
+### Demo repository with the .ddev config folder

 See https://github.com/jobiqo/drupal7-subfolder